Peter German (academic): Law Enforcement

-German previously served as the RCMP commander for Lower Mainland from 2007 to 2011.
-He subsequently served as the deputy commissioner for the RCMP, and the deputy commissioner at the Correctional Service of Canada.
+German previously served as the RCMP commander for the Lower Mainland from 2007 to 2011.
+He subsequently served as the RCMP deputy commissioner for western and northern Canada, and as the deputy commissioner of the Correctional Service of Canada.

 Academia

 German is the author of Proceeds of Crime and Money Laundering, considered the “leading anti-money laundering law” textbook in Canada.

 Peter German & Associates

 German operates a private consultancy that provides legal expertise in organized crime and money laundering.
 The firm was notably contracted by the Government of British Columbia to assess the extent if money laundering in Canada.
 The firm produced the Dirty Money reports for the province, resulting in the Cullen Commission.

 Dirty Money Reports

 German’s Dirty Money reports linked Canada’s extensive money laundering problem to global crime networks, and argued Canada had become a world-class destination for transnational crime.
 The report resulted in the Cullen Commission.